vd Brink Home Automations

 > Click here to open the extended Markdown version with clickable text to go to your Mealie page >>

 This extended version makes it possible to click on the menu text and go to the Mealie page.
-Without the card_mod extension, which add some CSS, you see all the text in blue underlined.
-Here is another HACS integration needed, `card-mod`, see https://github.com/thomasloven/lovelace-card-mod
+Without the card_mod extension, which adds some CSS, you see all the text in blue and underlined.
+Here is another HACS integration needed, card-mod, see https://github.com/thomasloven/lovelace-card-mod Install this integration, via this button, into your own HA instance.\ Open your Home Assistant instance and show the app store.

 # Sourcecode by vdbrink.github.io